Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Apply IFRS S1 + S2 sustainability-related risk + opportunity disclosure with TCFD-aligned governance + strategy + risk management + metrics Which sustainability-related risks + opportunities are subject to IFRS S1 General Requirements + IFRS S2 Climate-related Disclosures with TCFD-aligned four-pillar disclosure?
+Apply IFRS S1 and S2 risk and opportunity disclosure across the four TCFD-aligned pillars Which sustainability-related risks and opportunities fall under the IFRS S1 General Requirements and IFRS S2 Climate-related Disclosures, with the TCFD-aligned four-pillar disclosure?
 AI Agent Auditor

 Decision Record